MadeByMads/DAC-autoreg/README.md

 ### About ###

-This module is used to register `endpoints` and `service names` to out `DAC` [Dyncamic Access Control] service.
+This module is used to register `endpoints` and `service names` to `DAC` [Dyncamic Access Control] service.

 `DAC` [Dyncamic Access Control] service is used to control accesses between `microservices` and `users`

-Visit https://github.com/OnePoint-Team/DAC for more information
+Visit https://github.com/OnePoint-Team/DAC for more information about `DAC` service

 ###  🔨  Installation ###
 ```sh